-The ASL program at the University of Rochester, located in Rochester New York, offers a unique study abroad experience in France in Summer 2017 for Deaf and hearing college-level ASL students and professionals.
+The ASL program at the University of Rochester, located in Rochester New York, offers a unique study abroad experience in France in Summer 2018 for Deaf and hearing college-level ASL students and professionals.
 This two-week program gives ASL users an opportunity to learn French Sign Language and French Deaf Culture in a formal setting and further their understanding of the international Deaf World.

-This 4-credit program will focus on basic and advanced learning of conversational LSF (French Sign Language) and on field trips fostering a broad understanding of French Deaf Culture and general French Culture in Paris (week 1 and half of week 2) and in regions beyond the capital (week 2).
+The ASL program at the University of Rochester holds classes at the University in Paris, France.
+A native Deaf French faculty member from UR is affiliated with several faculty members in the Deaf community and they jointly plan the program, schedule, and curriculum offered to ASL students and professionals.This 4-credit program will focus on basic and advanced learning of conversational LSF (French Sign Language) and on field trips fostering a broad understanding of French Deaf Culture and general French Culture in Paris (weeks 1 & 2) and in regions beyond the capital (week 3).
 Students will attend classes on LSF and French Deaf History and Culture in the first week.
 They will also attend guided tours of culturally significant sights such as renowned museums, Deaf theater, Lyon and other villages and Deaf schools.
 All classes and tours will be conducted in LSF and International Sign.
 Study will begin before going to France, as students will receive the course syllabus and materials for review and familiarization.
 This will be built upon during the LSF and Deaf Culture classes in Paris, France.

 UR students must have successfully completed ASL 105 Intermediate American Sign Language.
-A Sign Communication Proficiency Interview is not required, but if applicants have one, it must be rated at the intermediate- level or above.
-Applicants’ sign language proficiency will also be evaluated by a conversation with the Program director, Professor Chastel.
-Learning written French is optional for this program.
+For non-UR students, a Sign Communication Proficiency Interview is not required, but if applicants have one, it must be rated at the intermediate- level or above.
+Applicants’ sign language proficiency will also be evaluated by a conversation with the Program Director, Professor Chastel.
+Learning written French is optional for this program.Program Deadlines

-The deadline for application is March 3, 2017.
+The deadline for application is March 10th, 2018

-Professor Guillaume Chastel: (585) 286-2714 (VP), email@example.com
+Professor Guillaume Chastel: (585) 286-2714 (VP) email@example.com

-UR ASL Program : (585) 273-5165, firstname.lastname@example.org
+UR ASL Program : (585) 273-5165 ASL@rochester.edu

 How to Apply

-To apply for the LSF and French Deaf Culture Summer Program you need to send us:
+Apply online for the LSF and French Deaf Culture Summer Program.
+Program Continuing Education Credit for Professionals